mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 We also have an `if` statement to make some more connections if we want the loads from the weight of the fuel to be applied to the FEM model.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 18 begin
+  :start-after: checkpoint 18
-  :end-before: #docs section 18 end
+  :end-before: checkpoint 19

 Next, we use OpenMDAO's ExecComp feature (which can be used to quickly create simple components) to create a component that is used later for the constraint that ensures that the fuel mass value (used to compute the aircraft weight and fuel loads) is the same as the fuel burn mass computed from the cruise point (i.e., AS_point_0 here).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 19 begin
+  :start-after: checkpoint 19
-  :end-before: #docs section 19 end
+  :end-before: checkpoint 20

 Now it is time to specify the objective function and design variables.
 For this example, the objective function is the fuel burn computed using the cruise point (AS_point_0).